Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Blind

 You can no longer see in the usual fashion.
 Instead, you gain an innate awareness of the 6 tiles around you as if you could see in bright light.
-Within this radius, you are immune to the blinded condition and light and heavy shroud effects.
-Outside of this radius, you are treated as if you were suffering from the blinded condition.
+Within this radius, you are immune to the blinded ailment and light and heavy shroud effects.
+Outside of this radius, you are treated as if you were suffering from the blinded ailment.

 ### Chosen